As of March 29, the “stay at home” has ended but you should keep your number of journeys to a minimum.

 Avoid car sharing with anyone from outside your household or your support bubble.
 See the guidance on car sharing.

 If you need to use public transport, you should follow the safer travel guidance.

-You can only travel internationally – or within the UK – where you first have a legally permitted reason to leave home.
+You can only travel internationally where you first have a legally permitted reason to do so.
+Foreign holidays are not permitted.
 In addition, you should consider the public health advice in the country you are visiting.

 If you do need to travel overseas (and are legally permitted to do so, for example, because it is for work), even if you are returning to a place you’ve visited before, you should look at the rules in place at your destination and the Foreign, Commonwealth and Development Office (FCDO) travel advice.